-The August edition of Chunky’s Chatter features:
+The August 2019 edition of the magazine features:

 And much more!
 Enjoy Chunky’s lighthearted and sometimes irreverent monthly look at the world of Lotus.

 If you’re not a member already, have a browse around the site and hit up our membership page here to find out why you should become one!

 The Lotus Excel project that we listed over the weekend has been rescued from the crusher by Paul in Perth, who is taking care of it so that it may make its way to its next custodian.

 Saturday the 19th of October, marks the return of our Lotus Lunches, with Tom Devitt kindly planning a get together at Lindsay’s Cafe in Falconbridge.

 Join us for lunch in this fabulous setting in the Lower Blue Mountains at Falconbridge.
 Lunch is planned for Saturday, the 19th of October, at 12:30PM.
 The restaurant is located at 12 Norman Lindsay Cres, Faulconbridge, NSW.

 This high quality, friendly. fully licensed restaurant serves delicious fine food & wines that are sourced locally.

 The cafe/restaurant forms a part of the estate and historic homestead of the late Norman Lindsay – a famous Australian artist renowned for his sculpture, etchings, and somewhat risque creations of the female form.
 Norman Lindsay was also the author of the famous Australian children’s novel ‘The Magic Pudding’.